SeppiaBrilla/University-notes/Image processing and computer vision/Perspective projection.md

 ==>

-## Combining the trasformations
+## Combining the transformations

-We can combine the trasformations from WRT to CRF and from CRF to 2D into a singolar operation:
+We can combine the transformations from WRT to CRF and from CRF to 2D into a singular operation:

 $$
 \begin{cases}